 In the realm of education innovation, Project Ember stands as a beacon of creativity and experiential learning.
 Founded by Katie Richmond and Joshua Rothhaas, Project Ember blends art, engineering, and social-emotional learning to empower children aged 6-17 to explore their imagination and build tangible creations.
 My collaboration with Project Ember has been transformative, shaping my approach to education and fostering a deep appreciation for student-led learning.

-I first crossed paths with Josh while he was working at Brightworks, an innovative school in San Francisco led by Gever Tulley.
+I first crossed paths with Joshua Rothhaas while he was working at Brightworks, an innovativeK-8 school in San Francisco led by Gever Tulley.
 As a part of the research and design phase at KLS, I visited Brightworks several times and often my team and I met with Josh to study the large scale building that they engaged in with young students.
-Josh played a pivotal role in bringing Gever Tulley’s visionary educational concepts to life in its summer camp, Tinkering School and at Brightworks, its K-8 school.
-Josh was also instrumental in growing both programs.
-Drawn to Josh’s expertise and passion for hands-on learning, I gained a relationship that would profoundly impact my career.
+Josh played a pivotal role in bringing Gever Tulley’s visionary educational concepts to life at Brightworks, and especially in Brightworks’ summer camp, Tinkering School.
+Josh was instrumental in growing both programs and I was immediately drawn to Josh’s expertise and passion for hands-on learning.
+I gained a relationship that would profoundly impact my career.
+One afternoon Josh invited me to lunch to tell me about his idea for a new summer camp that he was co-founding with his partner Katie Richmond.
+They were looking for a location to host their pilot program.
+At the time I was working as Director of Learning at RAFT, and knew that Josh and Katie’s maker-education aesthetic and innovative outlook was the perfect match for RAFT’s upcylced and often unconventional donated leaning materials.
+I witnessed firsthand the transformative power of student-driven exploration, so I invited Project Ember to hold its first summer camp at RAFT’s headquarters in San Jose, CA. The pilot was a huge hit for both organizations, and Project Ember’s first summer camp was born:

-I continued to give my time and support to Project Ember through its early growth, both to support the program but also to reinforce my teaching practice.
-I spent several weeks building amazing and huge flying-unicorn-treehouses or whatever kids could imagine at Project Ember.
-Each one taught me valuable lessons about understanding the experience of a kid attempting a daunting new task, and new strategies for pushing students’ imaginations and engagement beyond what they expect in a traditional classroom.
-My experience working with campers at Project Ember not only enriched my understanding of educational pedagogy but also equipped me with valuable skills that I could later apply in the classroom.
+I spent several weeks building amazing and huge flying-unicorn-treehouses-rollercoasters or whatever kids could imagine at Project Ember.
+It was overwhelmingly joyful to work with students who are deeply engaged and excited by their own passions and imaginiation.
+Each project taught me valuable lessons about understanding the experience of a very young person attempting a very daunting new task, and it taught me new strategies for pushing students’ imaginations and engagement beyond what they expect in a traditional classroom.
+My experience working with campers at Project Ember not only enriched my understanding of educational pedagogy but also reliably equipped me with valuable skills that I could later apply in the classroom.

 Working alongside these young innovators provided me with a fresh perspective on education, one rooted in hands-on, experiential learning and student-driven exploration.
 Through collaborative projects and creative challenges, I witnessed the power of fostering curiosity, resilience, and ingenuity in young learners.